orthecreedence/wookie-doc/views/docs/index.md

 <a id="ssl-note"></a>
 ### SSL Note
-If you don't have `cl+ssl` (or OpenSSL) installed on your machine ane you get errors while loading Wookie:
+If you don't have `cl+ssl` (or OpenSSL) installed on your machine and you get SSL errors while loading Wookie:

 ```lisp
 (push :wookie-no-ssl *features*)